 The best hotels in Nampo-dong

 As upscale as the shopping can be here, the selection of accommodations in Nampo-dong is surprisingly short on luxury.
 Much of the scene floats in the budget and mid-range with top-end 5-star luxury hotels noticeably absent.
 There’s plenty of great quality choices here though with good value.
-Here are a few of the best hotels in Nampo-dong:
+Here are a few of the best hotels to stay in Nampo-dong:

 - 24 Guesthouse Nampo: An excellent value central property from a well-known Korean budget chain.
 The style here is festive and sober with bright rooms to lighten up your day.
 Both shared dorms and budget-friendly private rooms with private bathrooms are offered.
 Nampo Station is just outside the door.